Adrasteon/Songect/README.md

 For a detailed breakdown of completed, ongoing, and future development tasks, please refer to the [project_plan.md](project_plan.md) file.

 Key upcoming features include:
-*   Full implementation of Wav2Vec2 alignment logic for refined word timestamps.
+*   Thorough testing and validation of the implemented Wav2Vec2 alignment logic.
 *   Integration of plotting libraries for melody and beat visualization.
 *   Development of basic tablature rendering logic.
 *   Implementation of audio speed and pitch adjustment features.
+*   Enhanced input file handling: accepting video files (extracting audio) and auto-converting other non-WAV audio to WAV for analysis.

 ## Contributing